Low thermal expansion for dimensional stability

 The PolyLube HT bearing creates a high strength, self-lubricating journal bearing material that can offer performance enhancements over greased systems, as well as graphite loaded bronze structures, some iron-copper graphites, polysulfone, PEEK, and polymide bearing materials.

 This bearing is based on the same filament wound structure as the PolyLube MRP bearing and has the same wear liner.
 The result is that the HT bearing has a high static and dynamic load capacity.
-The HT bearing is also inherently self-lubricating through the same film transfer process as the Fiber Series bearing.
+The HT bearing is also inherently self-lubricating through the same film transfer process.

 The result of a higher temperature resin matrix, the same high strength filament wound backing, and the same self-lubrication process combine to make the HT bearing an ideal solution for high temperature applications.